CedricLeclercq/UA-CS-BSc1_Logisim-Datapath/README.md

 ## Tools

 To open this project, you should first have logisim.jar.
 If you don't have it already, you can download it from http://www.cburch.com/logisim/.
 The version in which this project is made is 2.7.1.
-Logisim uses java, so make sure that you have installed that as well.
-If not, you can find it here: https://www.java.com/en/download/.

 ## Opening the project